chirpley/docs/docs/source/wallet.rst

   Disconnect Metamask

-Open your Metamask wallet and click on "Connected", find the connection, click on the 3 dots and click on disconnect.
+Open your Metamask wallet and click on "Connected", find the connection, click the 3 dots and click on disconnect.